 Through clinical and toxicological analysis of the food the band members had eaten, Van Ermengem discovered an anaerobic bacterium that caused the illness.
 Van Ermengem was so enthusiastic about his discovery he named the toxin Bacillus botulinum after the Latin word for sausage (botulus).

 In the 1970s, diluted botulinum toxin was tested by Dr. Alan Scott, an ophthalmologist in San Francisco, to treat muscle spasms that caused uncontrollable blinking.
 Biochemist Edward Schantz also began using the nerve toxin to treat crossed eyes or strabismus.
 By 1980, the toxin was being used by ophthalmologists and neurologists as a remedy for uncontrollable blinking, crossed eyes, and other eyelid and limb spasms.
-Further research showed that onabotulinumtoxinA injections could solve more medical issues caused by facial, neck, and shoulder, and even vocal cord spasms.
+Further research showed that onabotulinumtoxinA injections could solve more medical issues caused by facial, neck, shoulder, and even vocal cord spasms.

 More clinical trials with bacillus botulinum were initiated in the 1990s.
 Medical issues like writer’s cramps, bladder spasms, excessive sweating, and cerebral palsy symptoms were treated with injections of the toxin, and the treatments were successful.
 Injections can effectively treat episodic migraine symptoms of nausea, vomiting, and sensitivity to lights, sound, and smells of the toxin.